luqmanbarry/external-secrets-operator-guide/README.md

 > "The [External Secrets Operator](https://external-secrets.io/) (ESO) extends Kubernetes with `Custom Resources`, which define where secrets live and how to synchronize them.
 The controller fetches secrets from an external API and creates Kubernetes secrets.
 If the secret from the external API changes, the controller will reconcile the state in the cluster and update the secrets accordingly."
 >
-> &mdash;ESO Docs.
+> &mdash; ESO Docs.

 # Introduction

-`External Secrets Operator` provides different {==modes of operation==}{>>provide examples, or list<<}, depending on the use case.
+The External Secrets Operator (ESO) supports different modes of operations such as: [Shared ClusterSecretStore](https://external-secrets.io/v0.6.1/guides/multi-tenancy/#shared-clustersecretstore), [Managed SecretStore per Namespace](https://external-secrets.io/v0.6.1/guides/multi-tenancy/#managed-secretstore-per-namespace), [ESO as a Service](https://external-secrets.io/v0.6.1/guides/multi-tenancy/#eso-as-a-service) which is the mode of choice picked for this guide.

-In a _multi-tenant_ setting, the operator can be deployed cluster-wide, for example, in the `openshift-operators` namespace.
-This makes the Operator Life Cycle management easier in that only _one_ instance and a single version of the ESO is deployed on the cluster.
-Hence, the tenants can focus on providing their workload secrets specifications using the `ExternalSecret` and `SecretStore` Custom Resources (CRs) to have their secrets pulled from the secrets provider (such as the [AWS Secrets Manager][aws-secrets-manager]).
+In an ESO as a Service setting, the operator can be deployed cluster-wide, for example in the `openshift-operators` namespace.
+This makes the Operator Life Cycle management easier in that only _one_ instance and a single version of the ESO is deployed in the cluster; and it is made available to all namespaces.
+Hence, application developers can focus on providing their workload secrets specifications using the `ExternalSecret` and `SecretStore` Custom Resources (CRs) to have their secrets pulled from the secrets provider (such as the [AWS Secrets Manager][aws-secrets-manager]).

-{>>Describe what this diagram is depicting<<}
+Below diagram depicts the **ESO as a Service** setup whereby application teams manage `ExternalSecret, SecretStore` custom resources; and the platform team handles Operator installation and upgrades.

 ![ESO as a Service](assets/eso-as-a-service-diagram.PNG)

 [aws-secrets-manager]: https://aws.amazon.com/secrets-manager/

-## The Problem
+## Problem Statement

-{>>Provide a high level description of the problem you are solving here<<}
+This guide makes an attempt to show one of the many methods we can store "sensitive" data in an external secrets management system such as **AWS Secrets Manager**, retrieve that data via the ESO and have them stored in Kubernetes secrets for applications to use.

-## The Solution
+## Solution

-{>>Describe the solution approach.
-What does this solution do to solve the problem described above<<}
+To address this concern, we will leverage the ESO which will be deployed as a Service (diagram above) on a ROSA (OpenShift v4.10+) cluster.
+In other words, the operator custom resources (`ExternalSecret, SecretStore`) will be available to all existing and future namespaces for application developers to use.

+In this guide, the `AWS Secrets Manager` is used as the secrets provider.
+However, with few tweaks the solution can be used with any of the providers[^1] supported by ESO.

 Three (3) helm charts are utilized to deploy this solution.
-Note that this is simulating an enterprise deployment environment where Corporate InfoSec policies require all container images be hosted and served from a private, _internal_ registry.
+Furthermore, the solution simulates an enterprise deployment environment where Corporate InfoSec policies require all container images be hosted and served from a private, _internal_ registry.

-{>>Provide a description of what is the setup, and the constraint/problem that this specific deployment solution solves.
-E.g., the image reference patching requirement.<<}

-In this example, the `AWS Secrets Manager` is used as the secrets provider.
-However, the solution can be used with any of the providers[^1] supported by ESO.

 The following charts are deployed in this order:

 - [eso-operator-install][]: Deploys the ESO operator and its CRDs (`OperatorGroup`, `Subscription`) in the `openshift-operators` namespace.

-- [eso-operator-patch][]: Deploys the resources needed to apply patches to the operator.
-This chart deploys an `OperatorConfig` resource which references a private container image; while the `CronJob` periodically `patches` the operator controller manager deployment to reference another private container image.
+- [eso-operator-patch][]: Two container images are needed for the operator complete setup.
+This chart Deploys the resources needed to apply patches to the operator.
+Moreover, the chart creates an `OperatorConfig` resource which references a private container image; while the `CronJob` periodically `patches` the operator `ClusterServiceVersion` (CSV) to reference another private container image.

-- [eso-secrets-sync][]: Deploys the CRs (`ExternalSecret`, `SecretStore`) needed to integrate with the secrets provider, as well as creating the Kubernetes `secrets` backed by one or more `AWS Secret Manager` buckets (for this example).
+- [eso-secrets-sync][]: Deploys the CRs (`ExternalSecret`, `SecretStore`) needed to integrate with the secrets provider, as well as creating the Kubernetes `secrets` backed by one or more `AWS Secret Manager` buckets.

     - `Secret`: Kubernetes object for storing the AWS IAM User credentials
     - `SecretStore`: ESO custom resource that references the `Secret`.